awslabs/aws-encryption-sdk-java/README.md

         // 1.
 Instantiate the SDK
         final AwsCrypto crypto = new AwsCrypto();

         // 2.
-Instantiate an AWS KMS Keyring, supplying the key ARN as the generator for generating a
+Instantiate a KMS keyring, supplying the key ARN as the generator for generating a
         //    data key.
 While using a key ARN is a best practice, for encryption operations it is also
         //    acceptable to use a CMK alias or an alias ARN. final Keyring keyring = StandardKeyrings.awsKms(keyArn);